Artūras Karnišovas: Post-playing career

 Karnišovas worked for the National Basketball Association's basketball operations office from 2003 to 2008, and afterwards became an international scout for the Houston Rockets for five years, while also directing the Adidas Eurocamp—a preparation tournament for European players picked in the NBA draft—in 2011 and 2012.

 On July 16, 2013, he became the assistant general manager of the Denver Nuggets.

 Karnišovas was considered one of the top candidates to be the new general manager for the Brooklyn Nets in 2016.
 In 2017, Karnišovas emerged as one of the candidates for the general manager position for the Milwaukee Bucks.
 On June 6, 2017, he remained as one of their three last original candidates, along with Wes Wilcox and Justin Zanik.
-On June 13, 2017, it was announced that only Karnišovas and the Bucks' interim general manager Justin Zanik remained as top candidates for the position.
+On June 13, 2017, it was announced that only Karnišovas and the Bucks' interim general manager Zanik remained as top candidates for the position.
 Two days later, on June 15, 2017, the Nuggets made Karnišovas their new general manager, with Tim Connelly moving up to become the team's president of basketball operations.
 The Bucks would eventually promote their director of basketball operations, Jon Horst, for their vacant general manager position instead.
 His first notable signing as a general manager was a multi-year contract with Paul Millsap on July 13, 2017.
 On February 15, 2019, Karnišovas signed a multi-year contract extension with the Nuggets.

 On April 13, 2020, Karnišovas was named executive vice president of basketball operations by the Chicago Bulls.